Welcome to Library of the Great Lakes

 Get Caught Up In The Gales of November!

-The Library of the Great Lakes is excited to recommend The Gales of November, John U. Bacon’s new book about the sinking of the Edmund Fitzgerald, coming out October 7th, 2025.
+The Library of the Great Lakes is excited to recommend The Gales of November, John U. Bacon’s new book about the sinking of the Edmund Fitzgerald.

 For three decades following World War II, the Great Lakes overtook Europe as the epicenter of global economic strength.
 The region was the beating heart of the world economy, possessing all the power and prestige Silicon Valley does today.
 And no ship represented the apex of the American Century better than the 729-foot-long Edmund Fitzgerald―the biggest, best, and most profitable ship on the Lakes […] When she sank, she took all 29 men onboard down with her, leaving the tragedy shrouded in mystery for a half century.